TidalPaladin/dl-template/README.md

 ## Installation

-First create a virtual environment to store dependencies.
+To pull the Combustion submodule and initialize a virtual environment, run

 ```
-make venv
+make init
 ```

-This make recipe can also be used to activate the virtual environment after install.

-TODO docker build instructions here

 ## Usage

-A project template is provided in `src/project`.
-The existing `__main__.py` file demonstrates a basic training / testing example using PyTorch-Lightning and Hydra.
-Modify the `project` directory as needed.
+A project template is provided in `project`.
+Modify the source code in this directory as needed.
+Configuration files in `conf` configure runtime parameters / hyperparameters.
+Run `make demo` to run the existing code.
+A trivial training run on random input data and labels will be executed on CPU.

 ### Configuration